TheWidlarzGroup/react-native-notificated/docs/docs/default-variants-config/position.md

 1. First, it looks for a config defined in `notify` payload
 2. Secondly, it looks for a global config from `createNotification`
-3. At last, when no config is found, it uses the default behaviour, which is `top`
+3. At last, when no config is found, it uses the default behavior, which is `top`

 <br/>